aucontraire/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 * 2-my_filter_states.py: script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument
 * 3-my_safe_filter_states.py: script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument but protects against SQL injections
 * 4-cities_by_state.py: script that lists all cities from the database hbtn_0e_4_usa
+* 5-filter_cities.py: script that takes in the name of a state as an argument and lists all cities of that state